 Known as the 50p Sports Collection, if you bought all 29 coins in the set they offered a FREE Coin Album to hold all coins plus the Completer Medal.

-Which are the rare Olympic coins?
+Which are the Rare Olympic Coins?

-Beware! due to the high value and demand for this coin there are copies / fake coins in circulation and on eBay.
+The 2nd edition Aquatics 50 pence is NOT a rare coin.
+Beware! due to the high value and demand for this coin, there are copies / fake coins in circulation and on eBay.

 The Blue Peter 50p Winner’s Edition is a rare coin.

-In 2009, the BBC Children’s TV program Blue Peter held a competition for it’s viewers to send in their design for an Olympic 50 pence.
+In 2009, the BBC Children’s TV program Blue Peter held a competition for its viewers to send in their design for an Olympic 50 pence.

-The winner was Florence Jackson’s drawing of a high-jumper.
+The winner was Florence Jackson’s drawing of a high jumper.
 Nine-year-old Florence, from Bristol, was the first child ever to work with the Royal Mint to design a UK coin.

-A limited edition of these Blue Peter 50p Winner’s Edition coins were minted in 2009 and it’s these ones that are rare.
+A limited-edition of these Blue Peter 50p Winner’s Edition coins were minted in 2009 and it’s these ones that are rare.

 It is thought that only 100,000 of the commemorative coins with a 2009 stamp were minted.